 Introduction to this Supplement

-This profile will show how to build a Document Sharing Exchange using IHE-profiled FHIR® standard, rather than the legacy IHE profiles that is dominated by XDS and HL7® v2.
+This profile will show how to build a Document Sharing Exchange using IHE-profiled FHIR® standard, rather than the legacy IHE profiles that are dominated by XDS and HL7® v2.
 This profile will assemble profiles and define a Document Registry.

 The central HIE infrastructure defined in this Profile might be a single FHIR Server implementing all the defined central service actors or may be virtual cloud of the systems implementing the defined profile actors.
 These deployment models allow for modularity where each service function could be provided by different vendors, leveraging as much as possible from a reference implementation of a FHIR Server, and also leverage as much as possible of modularity enabled by defined Profiles.